hira524/Social_Media_AI_Creation_Tool/QUICK_SETUP.md

 - Keep your API keys secure
 - Don't commit `.env` file to version control

-## 🎯 Your app should now work without errors!
+## 🎯 Your app should now work without errors

 If you encounter any issues, check the detailed documentation in `FIXES_APPLIED.md`.